shaungt1/Shaun-Pritchard-Portfolio/designs/README.md

-# Welcome to the Design Section
+# Welcome to My Design Portfolio Section

 >  Using this section, I will showcase my graphic, web, and video design projects, VFX, animations, physics engines (Three.js, Animie.js, etc.), and other work I have made over the years.
 As a graphic designer, I graduated from Tampa Technical Institute with an associate's degree.
 Since then, I have worked on logos for many businesses, including several Enterprise companies.
 My portfolio highlights my abilities in being creative, which I love to do..